r7kamura/rubocop-todo-corrector/README.md

 ### `github_token`

-- GitHub access token to run another workflows from new pull request.
+- GitHub access token for GitHub API calls.
-    - Don't forget to add `workflow` scope to this token
 - optional
+    - Not required, but if you want to run another workflows from new pull request, you need to pass this token with `workflow` scope.

 ### `label`